torvalds/linux/Documentation/core-api/this_cpu_ops.rst

 to update field b.
 Care should be taken that such simultaneous accesses to data within the same cache line are avoided.
 Also costly synchronization may be necessary.
-IPIs are generally recommended in such scenarios instead of a remote write to the per cpu area of another processor.
+IPIs are generally recommended in such scenarios instead of a remote write to the per cpu area of aanalther processor.

 Even in cases where the remote writes are rare, please bear in mind that a remote write will evict the cache line from the processor